Get

 How Does Covid Spread to Cats?

 Your cat may contract COVID-19 if they have close contact with an infected person.1 The World Organization for Animal Health has reported cases of Covid-19 in some animals, including cats.2 Therefore, if you have COVID-19, you should thoroughly wash your hands before you touch your pet or handle their food and water.
-It is also best to wear a mask around your house and have your house cleaned and sanitized frequently.
+It is also best to wear a mask around your house and have it cleaned and sanitized frequently.

 It’s hard not to cuddle your cat, but you should keep your distance from them until you are well to keep them safe.
 Your doctor can tell you how contagious you are.
 If possible, have an uninfected person at home to care for your cat while you recover.